-The amounts disclosed on the Cash Flow Statement in respect of cash and cash equivalents are in respect of these Balance Sheet amounts:
+The amounts disclosed on the Cash Flow Statement in respect of cash and cash equivalents are in respect of these Balance Sheet amounts.

-2017 2016

-£ £

-Cash and cash equivalents 164,274 163,618
+2018 £ 2017 £ Cash and cash equivalents 62,935 164,274

-Notes to the Financial Statements for the Year Ended 30 June 2017
+Notes to the financial statements For the year ended 30 June 2018

-1. STATUTORY INFORMATION
+1. Statutory information

-SAE Education Limited is a private company, limited by guarantee, incorporated in England under the Companies Act 2006 and is registered in England and Wales.
-The company's registered number and registered office address can be found on the Company Information page.
+SAE Education Limited is a private company, limited by guarantee, incorporated in the United Kingdom under the Companies Act 2006 and is registered in England and Wales.
+The company's registered number and registered office address can be found on the Officers and Professional Advisers page.

-The company meets the definition of a qualifying entity and as permitted by paragraph 8 of FRS 101, the company, a wholly owned subsidiary of Navitas Limited, has elected to take advantage of the disclosure exemptions as set out in note 2.
-These group financial statement are available to the public and can be obtained as set out in note 12.
+The company meets the definition of a qualifying entity and as permitted by paragraph 8 of FRS 101, the company, a wholly owned subsidiary of Navitas Limited, has elected to take advantage of the disclosure exemptions set out in note 2.
+These group financial statements are available to the public and can be obtained as set out in note 12.

-2. ACCOUNTING POLICIES
+2. Accounting policies